Eben60/LabVIEW0.jl/docs/src/installation_advise.md

 ## Getting Started

-First, locate the `LabVIEW` folder within the installed package.
+**First**, locate the `LabVIEW` folder within the installed package.
 You can get it from Julia REPL:
 `using LabVIEW0`
 `lv_dir();`

-Second, study the examples from the ´LV2Julia_examples.lvlib´ library within the LabVIEW project ´LabVIEW0.lvproj´: The VIs as well as the corresponding Julia scripts.
+**Second**, study the examples from the ´LV2Julia_examples.lvlib´ library within the LabVIEW project ´LabVIEW0.lvproj´: The VIs as well as the corresponding Julia scripts.

-Third, include the ´LV2Julia_core.lvlib´ library into your own project and use it in combination with your own scripts.
+**Third**, include the ´LV2Julia_core.lvlib´ library into your own project and use it in combination with your own scripts.
 Here [explanations](./writing_Julia_scripts.md) how to write your Julia scripts to be used from Julia.

 ### Well, maybe not exactly that simple